microcarbon/.github/profile/README.md

 # microCarbon
-microCarbon is a plug-and-play, cloud-native, micro-services to implement next generation of carbon emissions management systems.
+microCarbon is a carbon OS for any kind of business, government agency and people whom need measure, disclosure and audit their carbon emissions.

 - [main website](https://microcarbon.github.io/)